miniman13/videngwiki/home.md

 This wiki is ran by the [Video Engineering Discord](https://discord.gg/XdDkQv5SNM) and is intended to be a collector of information for broadcast, live event, and corporate production.

 Please check out the [Contribution Guidelines](/contribution) if you want to participate and write content.

+This wiki is mirrored to Github at https://github.com/miniman13/videngwiki/.
+You can also [view recently changed files](https://github.com/miniman13/videngwiki/commits/main).